-After the signing of the CPA (Comprehensive Peace Agreement) with Sudan in 2005, South Sudan became semi-autonomous and competition between the Dinka and Nuer took place over political influence (UCDP, 2015).
+After the signing of the Comprehensive Peace Agreement (CPA) with Sudan in 2005, South Sudan became semi-autonomous and competition between the Dinka and Nuer took place over political influence (UCDP, n.d.).
 Due to the fact that the Nuer supported the Sudanese government in the civil war, they were seen as not supportive enough of the new South Sudanese government.
 In 2013 the situation escalated after Salva Kiir, the South Sudanese president and a Dinka dismissed his vice president Riek Machar, a Nuer, on allegations of organising a coup against him.
 Initially limited to fighting between loyal and mutinous soldiers, the conflict soon developed into a civilian massacre.
 Following his dismissal Riek Machar threw his support behind an armed opposition of Nuer rebels and became their leader.
 This sparked bloodshed between the Dinka and Nuer, which is considered by some to be the next civil war in South Sudan (Howden, 2013).
 The South Sudanese army played a central role in this conflict as it is responsible for the majority of civilian deaths.

 Wunlit Peace and Reconciliation Conference

 The New Sudan Council of Churches (NSCC) has played a central part in facilitating reconciliation meetings between the Dinka and Nuer.
-In 1998, it held its first people-to-people event between Dinka and Nuer officials in Lokichokio, Kenya, which helped pacifying Dinka and Nuer relations in the eastern part of South Sudan, while fighting continued in the western part of the country.
-It was followed in 1999 by the NSCC sponsored “Wunlit Peace and Reconciliation Conference” gathering Dinka and Nuer representatives with the support of the SPLM/A and various South Sudanese intellectuals.
+In 1998, it held its first people-to-people event between Dinka and Nuer officials in Lokichokio, Kenya, which helped pacify Dinka and Nuer relations in the eastern part of South Sudan, while fighting continued in the western part of the country.
+It was followed in 1999 by the NSCC-sponsored “Wunlit Peace and Reconciliation Conference” gathering Dinka and Nuer representatives with the support of the SPLM/A and various South Sudanese intellectuals.
 Following the conference, inter-group violence between Dinka and Nuer ceased.
 Women and children who were abducted in earlier periods of fighting were returned to their families.
 Contested grazing and fishing areas as well as trading routes were reopened.
 In addition, border courts were established and violations of the covenant, which was signed by all parties at the conference, were punished.
 Furthermore, a guarantee of security was issued to allow people, who had been displaced during the conflict, to return to their homes (Bradbury et al., 2006).

 The Bor Reconciliation and Healing Dialogue